GoogleChrome/web.dev/src/site/content/en/blog/user-agent-client-hints/index.md

 Learn how to update your existing functionality that relies on parsing the User-Agent string to make use of User-Agent Client Hints instead.

-{% Aside 'gotchas' %}
+{% Banner 'caution', 'body' %}
+If you are already using User-Agent Client Hints, pay attention to the upcoming changes.
-The header format for User-Agent Client Hints is changing so the `Accept-CH` tokens exactly match the returned headers.
-That means where a site would previously have sent `Accept-CH: UA-Platform` to receive the `Sec-CH-UA-Platform` header, now the site sends `Accept-CH: Sec-CH-UA-Platform`.
+The header format is changing so the `Accept-CH` tokens exactly match the returned headers.
+Previously a site could have sent `Accept-CH: UA-Platform` to receive the `Sec-CH-UA-Platform` header and now that site should send `Accept-CH: Sec-CH-UA-Platform`.
-If you are already using User-Agent Client Hints then you should send both formats until the change has fully rolled out in stable Chromium.
+If you've already implemented User-Agent Client Hints, send both formats until the change has fully rolled out in stable Chromium.
 See [Intent to
 Remove: Rename User-Agent Client Hint ACCEPT-CH tokens](https://groups.google.com/a/chromium.org/g/blink-dev/c/t-S9nnos9qU/m/pUFJb00jBAAJ) for updates.
-{% endAside %}
+{% endBanner %}

 ## Background